JMSJoseph/Final-Project-CMPINF001/README.md

 Arrests: https://data.wprdc.org/dataset/arrest-data/resource/e03a89dd-134a-4ee8-a2bd-62c40aeebc6f
 ## Canvas Group Number: 33
 ## Notebooks:
-Each notebook starts with the group members name
+Each notebook starts with the group member's name
 ## Comparing multiple datasets in order to determine the "best" neighborhood in Pittsburgh, the "bestness" will be determined by the safety of each neighborhood.